-As of December 31, 2023, amortized cost on loans plus commitments, reduced by government guaranteed portions of loans, to our ten largest borrowers totaled an amount equal to 6.6% of total loans and commitments.
+As of December 31, 2024, amortized cost on loans plus commitments, reduced by government guaranteed portions of loans, to our ten largest borrowers totaled an amount equal to 6.2% of total loans and commitments.

 Total loans plus any unfunded commitments represent a proportionate maximum potential credit risk.
 However, substantial portions of our lending activities are collateralized.
 Accordingly, the credit risk associated with lending activities is less than the recorded loan principal.
 The amount of collateral obtained, if deemed necessary upon extension of credit, is based on management's credit evaluation of the borrower.
 Collateral held varies, but may include real estate, equipment, inventory, livestock, and income-producing property.
-Long-term real estate loans are secured by the first liens on the underlying real property.